bsnes-emu/bsnes/docs/guides/import.md

 For [regular games](#regular-games)
 this is simple,
-but some games require special treatment, especially games that make use of unusual hardware.
+but some games require special treatment, especially those that make use of unusual hardware.

 Regular games
 -------------

-icarus can import games
-in the most commonly-used formats for each supported console, and also those same formats inside `.zip` files
+higan's importing tool, icarus, can import games in the most commonly-used formats for each supported console, and also those same formats inside `.zip` files